albertoig/test-microservices/README.md

 and ultimately does affect the ability to meet deliverables.

 All of the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
-We separate the automatation in two parts, continuous integration and continuous delivery.
+We separate the automation in two parts, continuous integration and continuous delivery.

 # 4. Testing
 There is a lot of different types of test that can help us to create a secure and efficient code:
-  1. E2E: this testing will be implementted to check if all microservices works corretly between each other.
+  1. E2E: this testing will be implemented to check if all microservices works correctly between each other.
-  1. ATDD: This testing will be use to test the isolated funcionality of a concrete micro service definied by the PM.
+  1. ATDD: This testing will be used to test the isolated functionality of a concrete micro service definied by the PM.
-  1. Unit test: This testing will be use to test isolated units of code and reduce the complexity of the code.
+  1. Unit test: This testing will be used to test isolated units of code and reduce the complexity of the code.

 # 5. Monitoring
 For monitoring the kubernetes platform and their pods/containers, a good tool is Prometheus.
-I personally like it because can be connected to gitlab with a private account or use Grafana, there is more options of course.
-Also i prefer to use Sentry to have an error logs and history, that also can be connected to tools like Gitlab/github/(others) to create issues dirrectly in the platform.
+I personally like it because can be connected to gitlab with a private account or use Grafana, there are more options of course.
+Also, I prefer to use Sentry to have error logs and history, that also can be connected to tools like Gitlab/github/(others) to create issues directly in the platform.